espressif/esp-zigbee-sdk/examples/esp_zigbee_touchlink/touchlink_switch/README.md

 ## Application Functions

-- When the program starts,tThe board, acting as the `Touchlink initiator`, will have the capability to scan nearby `Touchlink targets`.
+- When the program starts,the board, acting as the `Touchlink initiator`, will have the capability to scan nearby `Touchlink targets`.
 ```
 I (357) main_task: Started on CPU0
 I (367) main_task: Calling app_main()